Fawkes (software): Techniques

 The methods that Fawkes uses can be identified as similar to adversarial machine learning.
 This method trains a facial recognition software using already altered images.
-This results in the software not being able to match the altered image with the actual image as it does not recognize them as the same image.
+This results in the software not being able to match the altered image with the actual image, as it does not recognize them as the same image.
 Fawkes also uses data poisoning attacks, which change the data set used to train certain deep learning models.
 Fawkes utilizes two types of data poisoning techniques: clean label attacks and model corruption attacks.
-The creators of Fawkes identifies that using sybil images can increase the effectiveness of their software against recognition softwares.
+The creators of Fawkes identify, that using sybil images can increase the effectiveness of their software against recognition software products.
 Sybil images are images that do not match the person they are attributed to.
 This confuses the facial recognition software and leads to misidientification which also helps the efficacy of image cloaking.
-Privacy preserving machine learning uses techniques similar to the Fawkes software but opts for differentially private model training which helps to keep information in the data set private.
+Privacy preserving machine learning uses techniques similar to the Fawkes software but opts for differentially private model training, which helps to keep information in the data set private.

 Applications

-Fawkes image cloaking can be used on images and apps that we use everyday.
+Fawkes image cloaking can be used on images and apps that are used every day.
 However, the efficacy of the software wanes if there are cloaked and uncloaked images that the facial recognition software can utilize.
 The image cloaking software has been tested on high-powered facial recognition software with varied results.
 A similar facial cloaking software to Fawkes is called LowKey.
 LowKey also alters images on a visual level, but these alterations are much more noticeable compared to the Fawkes software.